hci-lab/PyQuran/README.md

 =======

 PyQuran is a python package, that provides tools for *Quranic Analysis*:

+## Features
 - fetch Chapeters and Verses.
-- search by diacritics patterns.
+- search Quran by text tokens and by diacritics patterns.
 - buckwalter transliteration, back and forth
--  ??? system, shape, advanced counting (revise)???

-## Features
+- Multiple **alphabetical systems**, *for more details see the [PyQuran Wiki](https://github.com/TahaMagdy/PyQuran/wiki)*

 ## Install
 Pyquran can be installed from PyPI: